 5 Cities To Visit In Belgium

 Belgium is the perfect country to explore on a one or two week holiday – its rather small size means you will spend less time traveling and have more time left over to actually explore the places you’re visiting.
 You can easily get around the country in a small car like the MINI Cooper Hatchback car, which would also be a cheap option if you want to save on fuel.
-Here are five cities not to miss!
+Checkout this Belgium Travel Guide and Here are five cities not to miss!

 Brussels – A Quirky Capital

 Self-proclaimed as the capital of Europe, Brussels is a vibrant city with a lot to offer, from amazing cuisine to beautiful architecture and a lot of quirky history.
 Whether you want to follow the comic strip walk or visit historical places such as the peeing statue, you will find that Brussels is a city with a tongue in cheek humor.
 A must visit is the Grand Place, the most beautiful square in Europe (in my opinion anyway), and a stop at one of the many chocolate shops to stock up on Belgian pralines (Leonidas is a good place with fairly cheap prices, around €5.60 for 250g).